serebrov/emoji-mart-vue/README.md

 This was the reason to fork and change it, the demo is [here](https://serebrov.github.io/emoji-mart-vue/), use the "Show / hide the picker" button to see create/destroy performance

 Major changes are:
+- Reworked emoji index class: use same index (so same data) for all components.
 - Added [vue-virtual-scroller](https://github.com/Akryum/vue-virtual-scroller) for emoji categories
 - Render emojis in categories without `NimbleEmoji` component, there are a lot of emojis to render and there is a noticeable slow down even with virtual scrolling when we render a component per emoji.
 - Frozen objects with emoji data to disable Vue change tracking